awslabs/aws-cloudformation-iam-policy-validator/README.md

 ## IAM Policy Validator for AWS CloudFormation

-A command line tool that takes a CloudFormation template, parses the IAM policies attached to IAM roles, users, groups, and resources then runs them through IAM Access Analyzer validation checks.
+A command line tool that takes a CloudFormation template, parses the IAM policies attached to IAM roles, users, groups, and resources then runs them through IAM Access Analyzer for basic policy validation checks and for custom policy checks.
+Note that a charge is associated with each custom policy check.
+For more details about pricing, see [IAM Access Analyzer pricing](https://aws.amazon.com/iam/access-analyzer/pricing/).

 ### Getting Started